DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 There are some teacher training courses that come with a salary.

-This means you will not have to pay tuition fees and will receive a salary while you train to get [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).
-This is what you need to teach in many primary, secondary and special schools in England.
+This means you will get paid a salary while you train to get [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).
+You'll need QTS to teach in many primary, secondary and special schools in England.

+Some salaried teacher training courses may also come with fees, check with individual provders for more information.

+The main salaried courses include:

+* School Direct salaried
-The main salaried courses include School Direct salaried, postgraduate teaching apprenticeships (PGTA) and teacher training delivered by Teach First.
+* postgraduate teaching apprenticeships (PGTA)
+* Teach First teacher training

 All salaried courses are broadly the same, but the course length and qualifications you work towards may vary.